-- Gently operate the throttle trigger to ensure that you have forward and reverse operation, and that the motor stops when the throttle trigger is at neutral.
-Warning: Do not apply full throttle in forward or reverse while the model is elevated. - 8.
-Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.
+- control on the transmitter until they are pointing straight ahead; then, return the multi-function knob to the desired TSM setting. - Gently operate the throttle trigger to ensure that you have forward and reverse operation, and that the motor stops when the throttle trigger is at neutral.
+Warning: Do not apply full throttle in forward or reverse while the model is elevated. - Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.